Rosalind Croucher: Honours

 Croucher was honoured as a Foundation Fellow of the Australian Academy of Law in 2007.
 She was appointed an Honorary Fellow of St Andrew's College of the University of Sydney in 2002, a Honorary Fellow of the Australian College of Legal Medicine in 2004, and a Honorary Life Member of the Women Lawyers’ Association of New South Wales in 2013.

 She was recognised as one of the 40 ‘inspirational alumni’ of the University of New South Wales in 2011 and was acknowledged for her contributions to public policy as one of Australia's ‘100 Women of Influence’ by the Australian Financial Review and Westpac.

 Croucher was appointed a Member of the Order of Australia in the 2015 Australia Day Honours list for “significant service to the law as an academic, to legal reform and education, to professional development, and to the arts”.

 Personal life

 Croucher is married to fellow academic John Croucher.
 Her father, Frank McGrath, was a judge, and her maternal grandfather, John Cumpston, was the first Director-General of Public Health of the Commonwealth Department of Health.
-She was named after Rosalind in As You Like It.
 She played the oboe and cor anglais in the Australian Youth Orchestra in 1974.